OneMoreJson/LearningPython/README.md

 ### 1430 || Week 06 Revised
 Created a branch and “cleaned” up some code.
 I like it better this way and I think it still meets the assignment requirements.
 I finished and moved the branch into the main folder.
 The older I pushed into an archive, “just in case” I’m off the mark on this one.
 Finally, I pushed up the work to AMU… It’s in their hands.
 I got to move on.
 Great artist ship!

+#### 2030 || Week 06 Second Revision
+I couldn’t help but think there were better ways of fixing the code that looked a lot more like the instructor’s examples.
+Then I remembered the allInOne function only had two parameters.
+That just wasn’t how I did it.
+I had three because I was trying to work out what operation would be done, and only that was stored in the AIO list.
+Then I realized I was doing this twice.
+The AIO should just calculate all the operations and later the print function would ONLY show what the user wanted to have calculated.
+This meant my AIO function was reduced a ton.
+Then I, through trial and error, I learned that I could store the function’s list returns in the dictionary without needing to first dedicate another list within the main code.
+I.E.  myDict[‘name’] = MyLib.allInOne(numA, numB)[0] placed the value in the list into my dictionary value with the item ‘name’  … That is incredible!

 -----------------------------------------------------------------------------

 ## 2020 12 10 : 0830 || Week 06 Assignment